Talks

 Dr Ruth Stalker-Firth

-I began demystifying AI when I found myself attending a talk where the speaker, despite having no knowledge of computing, segued into a long speech about how it was only a matter of time that ChatGPT would turn into artificial general intelligence (AGI), AI with human-like consciousness and take over the world.
-Given my background, I knew that the speaker was talking nonsense but many others did not.
+I began demystifying AI after I found myself attending a talk where the speaker, despite having no knowledge of computing, segued into a long speech about how ChatGPT would soon start producing robots to take over the world.
+Given my background in AI and human-computer interaction, I knew that the speaker was repeating a well-known trope of many science-fiction novels, however, other audience members did not and trusted this speaker.

 Demystifying AI